 What’s going to take longer than anything else in this recipe is to peel and chop your butternut squash.
 You can save time by buying pre-chopped squash (but it’s more expensive) or prepping your peeled and chopped squash ahead of time (I normally try to prep all my weekly veggies on Sunday evening).

 How do you cut butternut squash?
 And how do you peel it?

 There are many schools of thought on how to cut butternut squash.
 After trying several methods, this is what works best for me:

-1. Using a large, sharp cook knife cut off the top stem and bottom end of your squash on a cutting board.
-This will help you to make the squash more stable and easier to peel later.
+1. Using a large, sharp cook knife, cut off the top stem and bottom end of your squash on a cutting board.
+This will help you make the squash more stable and easier to peel later.

 2. Then cut the butternut squash in half, roughly where the cylindrical shape stops and the squash becomes rounder.

 3. Place the cylindrical bit on the flat end, and remove the skin using a knife.
 Peel straight down from the top to the bottom of the squash.
 You can also use a vegetable peeler.
 I alternate between these two methods, depending on how big my butternut squash is.
 I find the peeler works best for small butternut squashes.